gremlin/backend-take-home/README.md

 Our goal is for this project to not take a burdensome amouont of time.
 Please include in your submission how long you spent doing this exercise so we can adjust it as appropriate.

+# Submission

+When complete, please provide a link to your projects GitHub repo (or public source control service of choice).
+You can do this by replying to the email from the recruiting team or emailing recruiting@gremlin.com.

 # Other Notes
 If you have any questions, please reach out to recruiting@gremlin.com.